Our Course Tutors

 Anne Blankson-Hemans VPSWA

-Anne Blankson-Hemans is a professional figurative artist known for her use of bright and energetic colours in her artwork. her preferred medium is oils, and she finds inspiration both indoors in her studio and outdoors while urban sketching and painting en plein air.
+Anne Blankson-Hemans is a professional figurative artist known for her use of bright and energetic colours in her artwork.
+Her preferred medium is oils and she finds inspiration in both indoors in her studio and outdoors while urban sketching and painting en plein air.

-Anne's passion for showing her art has lead her to participate in three TV programs; 'Show Me The Monet', (BBC,2012), 'The Big Painting Chalenge, (BBC1, 2015) and series 10 of Sky Art's Portrait of The Year (Sky Arts, 2022).
-Additionally, she is involved in the art community as the Vice president of the society of Women Artists, supporting and promoting the work of female creatives.
+Anne's passion for showing her art has led her to participate in three TV programs; 'Show me Monet', (BBC 2, 2012), 'The Big Painting Challenge, (BBC 1 2015), and Series 10 of Sky Art's Portrait of The Year (Sky Arts, 2022).
+Additionally, she is actively involved in the art community as the Vice President of the Society of Women Artists, supporting and promoting the work of female creatives.

 Anne loves to people watch and often portrays people going about their daily lives in her work.
-She exhibits regularly with The society of Women Artists at teh Mall Galleries in London and has also exhibited with the Royal Society of British Artists and other art societies.
+She exhibits regularly with the Society of Women Artists at the Mall Galleries in London and has also exhibited with the Royal Society of British Artists and other art societies.

-In addition to working in oils, Anne is also comfortable with acrylic and watercolour and is an avid outdoor sketcher working predominantly with pen and watercolour washes.
+In addition to working in oils, Anne is also comfortable with acrylic and watercolour and is an avid outdoor sketcher working predominantly with pen and watercolour sketches.

 Salliann Putman BA Hons Fine Art